 Mini Winter Hat Ornament-

 This super cute ornament can be found on the Left on Peninsula Road blog.
-It is a great way to recycle some of your toilet paper or paper towel roles while getting a great ornament or package embellishment.
+It is a great way to recycle some of your toilet paper or paper towel rolls while getting a great ornament or package embellishment.
 Since the hats can be any color there is a lot of opportunity to use up your yarn scraps.

 Included in the blog post is a great photo tutorial to show you all of the steps to get the perfect hat ornament.